Why Scratch Cooking?

 Without operational capability, progress remains symbolic.

-Institutions that continue to serve primarily processed and manufactured food contribute to natural resource depletion, public health continues to deteriorate, and kitchens fall short of their societal obligations which impacts:
+Schools that continue to serve primarily processed and manufactured food contribute to natural resource depletion, public health continues to deteriorate, and kitchens fall short of their societal obligations which impacts:

 Change beyond the plate.